Flight ticket from from_preposition} Λανθαρότε προς Λυών from only

 As well as the Lumière brothers, another notable cultural figure who came from Lyon was Antoine de Saint-Exupéry, the world-famous author of The Little Prince.
 You can admire his statue in the Place Bellecour.
 This square is the beating heart of the city and a meeting point for its young people, along with the Place des Terreaux – another must-see, especially in the evening when the lit-up buildings make it even more atmospheric.

 To make sure you have time to appreciate everything that Lyon has to offer, we recommend spending at least a weekend in the city.
 The best time to visit this destination is from early June to late September, or over the long weekend of 8th December, when the atmospheric Festival of Lights takes place.

 Volotea, 10 years of travel in 10 cities

 Volotea celebrates its 10th anniversary!
 To celebrate this important milestone, we invite you to retrace the company's 10 years through the discovery of 10 Volotea bases.
 On 5 April 2012, a new low-cost airline made its first…

 No no, don’t go!
 We’re not talking about the traffic jams (also called bouchons in french) of Lyon, even though they’re not uncommon… The bouchons we’re on about are a lot nicer.
 They’re actually a must-visit on your trip to the…

 The Festival of Lights, the event you can't miss in Lyon

 Every December, visitors from France and around the world flock to Lyon to go to a world-renowned event: The Festival of Lights.
-This year, it’s on from Wednesday 8 December to Saturday 11 December 2021.
-It’s changed a lot over t…
+This year, it’s on from 8 December to 11 December 2022.
+It’s changed a lot over the years, and thoug…